 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles as prescribed by GASB.
 The financial statement presentation required by GASB provides a comprehensive, entity-wide perspective of the District's financial activities.
-The entity-wide perspective replaces the fund-group perspective previously required.
-Fiduciary activities, as defined by the California Community Colleges Chancellor's Office, with the exception of the Student Financial Aid Fund and the Retiree Health (OPEB) Trust, are excluded from the basic financial statements.
+The Retiree Health (OPEB) Trust, are excluded from the basic financial statements.